MarcoWorms/dices-and-decks/readme.md

 * 10: Gain a luck point, increasing your luck modifier by 1.
 * J: Improve your defense die by one level (1d4 -> 1d6 -> 1d8…).
 * Q: Improve your attack die by one level (1d6 -> 1d8 -> 1d10…).
 * K: Gain a special ability.
-Choose one:
+Choose one now but use it whenever you want:
-    * Double Die (use once to double the value of any die)
+    * Double Die: Use once to double the value of any die.
-    * Evade (use once to avoid any damage)
+    * Evade: Use once to avoid any damage.
-    * Heal (use once to restore 1d6 health).
+    * Heal: Use once to restore 1d6 health.
+    * Sneak: Use once to reroll your initiative roll, take the higher result.
+    * Lucky Charm: Use once to add +5 luck when disarming traps.
+    * Second Wind: Use once to regain 1d4 health when your hero dies.

 * A: Draw two more treasure cards and choose one to keep.

 Remember that when you draw a treasure card, you may choose to use the item immediately or save it for later, depending on your strategy and current situation in the game.